 As Nancy Ruth, breakup coach and relationship expert tells Bustle, "In an app-dating world, date cancelations happen all the time; maybe they genuinely were sick, or had a work meeting come up.
 You may have previously been cancelled on and assumed this person is doing the same, but that can jeopardize relationship potential if we paint everyone with the same brush."

-Answer them in a way that aligns with what you’re looking for, experts say.
+If you’re struggling to figure out what to say back, go with your gut, and answer in a way that aligns with what you’re looking for.
 Below, you’ll find the best responses to a cancelled date.

 How To Deal When Someone Cancels A Date